-This feature is available for all Pro and 2017 plans.
+This feature is available for all paid plans and automatically enabled for most plans.

 Secure Domains and SSL